JonnyBanana/SASS-PixelArt-Pack/README.md

 http://www.sitiwebgallery.it/blog/tabella-colori.php

 </BR>
-Find complete instructions for using the grid in the Full-Instructions.md file
+You can find complete instructions for using the grid in the Full-Instructions.md file

 <h2>+++SASS-Examples+++</h2>
 </BR>